 Cisco Catalyst 6500-E Series Switches

-The Catalyst 6500-E line of modular switches are intended for aggregation and enterprise backbone networks that need world-class availability and high concentrations of 10/100/1000 Ethernet, 1 GE fiber, and/or 10 and 40 Gigabit Ethernet access ports.
-Available versions have three to 13 slots and accept a broad selection of modules.
-Integrated service modules support wireless, traffic monitoring, and security and compliance.
-Only E-Series versions of Cisco's extensive line of 6500 switches work with Cisco's Supervisor Engine 2T.
+The Catalyst 6500-E line of modular switches are designed for aggregation and campus core networks that require world-class uptime and high densities of 10/100/1000 Ethernet, 1 Gigabit Ethernet fiber, and/or 10 and 40 Gigabit Ethernet ports.
+Models include three to 13 expansion slots and accept a broad selection of interface modules.
+Integrated service modules support wireless management, network analysis, and security and compliance.
+Just E-Series models of Cisco's broad line of 6500 switches work with the Supervisor Engine 2T.

-The top-of-the-line Cisco Catalyst 6513-E switch has a 19 rack unit, 13-slot chassis and can deliver as much as 180 Gbps of performance per slot, with a system bandwidth of up to 4 Tbps.
-A VSS configuration can support up to 8 Tbps of capacity.
-The Cisco Catalyst 6513-E switch can support a maximum of 529 10/100/1000 Ethernet connections, up to 534 1GE fiber ports, up to 180 10-Gigabit Ethernet connections, and 44 40-Gigabit Ethernet ports.
+The top-of-the-line Catalyst 6513-E has a 19 rack unit, 13-slot chassis and can deliver up to 180 Gbps of throughput on each slot, providing a total system capacity as high as 4 Tbps.
+A VSS configured system can deliver 8 Tbps of switching bandwidth.
+The Cisco Catalyst 6513-E switch supports a maximum of 529 1 Gigabit Ethernet connections, up to 534 1GE fiber ports, 180 10-Gigabit Ethernet ports, and 44 40-Gigabit Ethernet access ports.

 Catalyst 6800 Series Switches